kingaa/sbied/syllabus.md

    Each lesson includes exercises intended to consolidate and challenge your understanding of key concepts and methods.
    To get the most out of the course, you will have to grapple with these Exercises on your own as well as in a group.

+1. ***Quizzes.***
+   After watching the videos, take the corresponding Quiz to test your understanding.
+   We can discuss the Quiz questions in the subsequent Live Plenary discussion.

-1. ***Live plenary discussions***, during which instructors will elaborate important points raised in the lectures and address common questions posed over Slack.
+1. ***Live Plenary discussions***, during which instructors will elaborate important points raised in the lectures and address common questions posed over Slack.
    During these sessions, feel free to raise any additional questions that come up.
    We ask that you mute your audio and video at the start of each live plenary and keep them muted until you have a question.
    When you do have a question, by unmuting your audio and video, you will become visible and will be given the floor to ask your question.